implicityhq/Sleak/README.markdown

 A new RESTful authentication protocol.

 ## Alpha
 Sleak is still in the very early alpha stages.
 I am currently building an app around Sleak.
+This means Sleak is still changing.
+Feel free to submit bug reports and pull requests to better improved Sleak.

 ## Why
 OAuth is great, but complicated.
 There are many OAuth SDKs out there, each one a little different.
 I wanted to create a simple, but secure, API authentication protocol.